 University Centre Reaseheath maintains a list of approved training practices that are prepared to provide clinical placements for degree students.
 Students are given access to this list and are supported to identify and secure a suitable placement.
 Students may also suggest alternative placement providers but these must be judged suitable by University Centre Reaseheath before a placement can be undertaken in them.

-Students are required to complete the equivalent of 48 weeks of placement based on a 37.5-hour week.
-It should be noted that placement blocks range from 4 to 21 weeks in length and are unpaid.
+Students are required to complete he equivalent of 48 weeks of placement based on a 37.5 hour week.
 When selecting a placement, students should consider the financial implications associated with accommodation and travel as University Centre Reaseheath is unable to subsidise such costs.

 Tuition Fees